avajs/ava/readme.md

   test.js test-*.js test/*.js
 ```

+Directories are recursive by default.
 Files in directories named `fixtures` and `helpers` are ignored, as well as files starting with `_`.
 This can be useful for having helpers in the same directory as your test files.

 *WARNING: NON-STANDARD BEHAVIOR:* The AVA CLI will always try to find and use your projects local install of AVA.
 This is true even when you run the global `ava` command.
 This non-standard behavior solves an important [issue](https://github.com/sindresorhus/ava/issues/157), and should have no impact on everyday use.